Does Enamel Cast Iron Chip? Is It Safe To Use [Updated 2023]

 1. Avoid scrapping metal utensils across the bottom of the pan.
 Your cookware can get deep scratches and chipped.
 Always try to use wooden or silicone utensils.

 2. Avoid clearing food from the utensils by whacking them on the rim of the cookware.
 This is one of the major reasons for chipping.
-You can use your hand to whack the utensil for clearing food.
+You can use your hand to whack the utensil to clear food.

-3. Do not heat your pots and pans empty.
+3. Do not empty your pots and pans.
 Always use high heat when you are boiling water or using plenty of liquid for cooking.
 Otherwise, try to cook in medium to low heat as it is an excellent conductor of heat.

 4. After cooking, don’t put your cookware immediately under cold water.
 This dramatic temperature change can chip your pots and pans easily.